subhadipdutta21/InShorts_Backend/README.md

-# InShorts_Backend
+# InShorts_Backend(DUMMY)
-A news app backend ,keeping in mind that how i would have designed using graphql
+A Dummy news app backend like Inshorts ,keeping in mind that how i would have designed using graphql

 ### env file dummy